tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 ### A. "View Source" in Chrome
 If we view the HTML source of our page in Chrome (View > Developer > View Source) we will not see any of the changes our JavaScript made.
-For example, the UFO text is missing, and there's no indication that our new styles were applied:
+For example, if our JavaScript made changes to the text and HTML, it would not be reflected in the HTML souce.
+Also, there will be no indication that our new styles were applied:
 ![Web Page](_images/dom-7.jpg)

 ### B. Web Inspector in Chrome
-If we utilize the Web Inspector, we WILL see all of those changes:
+But if we utilize the Web Inspector, we WILL see all of those changes:

 ![Web Page](_images/dom-8.jpg)